 - Young swimmers can progress at their own pace.
 Some swimmers develop more quickly than others.
 And that’s OK.
 There are a variety of options for children of different levels.
 A class with a parent or guardian in the pool is the best starting point, and as a swimmer becomes more comfortable, he or she will progress to a level that will focus on more advanced technique.

 - Swimming makes children smarter.
 Haven’t you heard?
 Swimming is the new brain food.
 A study from the Griffith Institute of Educational Research in Australia found children who learned to swim at a young age have more advanced physical and cognitive abilities.
 Research revealed 3-to 5-year-olds who took swimming lessons scored higher in mathematics, reading, oral expression, story recall, visual motor skills (cutting paper and drawing shapes and lines), and understanding directions.
 In some instances, children who participated in swim lessons were 20 months ahead of those who had not participated in swim lessons.

 Ready to sign your little one up for swim lessons?
+Classes for kids start at 4 months old.
 Browse all of our youth swim offerings here.